dongmingh/v1performance/README.md

 The above command will execute the transaction tests listed in the runCases.txt.

-##Run Cases File
+##runCases.txt file, in directory userInputs

 This file contains all test cases to be executed.
 Each line is a test case and includes two parameters: SDK type and user input file.
 Below is an example of the runCases.txt containing two test cases using Node SDK:

     sdk=node userInputs/samplecc-chan1-i.json
     sdk=node userInputs/samplecc-chan2-i.json

 Available SDK types are node, python and java.
-Only node SDK is supported currently.
+However, currently only node SDK is supported.

-##User Input File
+##User Input file format, in directory userInputs

     {
         "channelID": "_ch1",